Temperature controller questions and answers.

 If you need more heat, switch on the heater.

-The important point, is that the temperature controller has one input, one output and one set point.
+The important point, is that a basic temperature controller has one input, one output and one set point.

 Q: What do I need to know when choosing a temperature controller?